It is essential to draw a distinction between the security of our customers' data and the security of the infrastructure supporting our customers.

 - Managing Logical Access to the OVHcloud IT System

 - Audit Logging

 OVHcloud has implemented ISMS policies to minimize security risks, protect our organization's sensitive data, and ensure business continuity.
-Our ISMS policies are updated at least annually, or in response to material changes that warrant a policy update.
-Annual external audits are conducted to attest to the security of our solutions in accordance with the ISMS framework by an independent audit firm.
+Our ISMS policies are updated annually or in response to material changes that warrant a policy update.
+External audits are conducted annually to attest to the security of our solutions in accordance with the ISMS framework by an independent audit firm.